terraform-google-modules/terraform-google-bigquery/README.md

 ### Terraform
 Be sure you have the correct Terraform version (0.11.x), you can choose the binary here:
 - https://releases.hashicorp.com/terraform/
+- test directory holds all integration tests and will require

 ## TODO
 * DONE: Verify all tests in test/